-Algolia Vault is an additional security feature that is only available on the Enterprise plan.
+Algolia Vault is an additional security feature that is only available as an add-on to your plan.
 See our pricing page to learn more.

-At its core, Algolia Vault is two things:
+At its core, Algolia Vault provides two things:

 - AES-256 disk encryption at rest, upon cluster creation, with per-server keys.